kisejin/HOSSemEval-EB23-A-Robust-Dataset-for-Aspect-Based-Sentiment-Analysis-of-Hospitality-Reviews/README.md

 This repo contains the annotated data and code for our paper: HOSSemEval-EB23-A-Robust-Dataset-for-Aspect-Based-Sentiment-Analysis-of-Hospitality-Reviews

 ## Short Summary
 We aim to tackle the aspect-based sentiment analysis task by given our own annotation data which obtained from Booking.com, covering the period from 2020 to 2023.
-Given the sentence, we predict all sentiment quads (aspect category, aspect term, sentiment polarity)
+Given the sentence, we predict all sentiment quads (`aspect category`, `aspect term`, `sentiment polarity`)

 ## Data
 The data used in this study is not publicly available due to security concerns.
 If you are interested in using the data, please contact the authors at htson@hcmus.edu.vn